LayerManager/layman/doc/models.md

 ## Workspace
 - Workspace is folder for [publications](#publication).
 - Each workspace is identified by name that is unique among all workspaces.
+- The name is lower-case, maximum length is 59 characters.
 - Workspace name is sometimes used for structuring publication-related data.
 For example, it's part of REST API URL (`/rest/workspaces/<workspace_name>/...`), directory names (`<LAYMAN_DATA_DIR>/workspaces/<workspace_name>/...`), DB schemas, or OGC Web Services (`/geoserver/<workspace_name>/...`, `/geoserver/<workspace_name>_wms/...`).
 - Workspace's REST API consists of all [map and layer endpoints](rest.md) endpoints.
 - There are following types of workspaces: